peterdalle/markivet/README.md

     print(news.date_raw)  # date as it was found print(news.lead)
     print(news.body)
+    print(news.url)       # url to article on Mediearkivet
 ```

+*Note:* All examples on this page assume that you've downloaded text files from Retriever Mediearkivet with default settings (Swedish).

 ## Write your own parser if you don't like the default